tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   The list of actions the AI took for you to verify and run.
     *   The name and source of all files that will be written by calling the `write_file` tool.
     *   The complete "Grade Report" for your *expected* solution.
 Make it clear that this grade is provisional.
     *   "Updated ROADMAP.md Content": Include the *full text content* of the updated `ROADMAP.md` file, incorporating the task completion marking and roadmap evolution.
+Note that this file is now generated automatically, so the provided content should be a reflection of the changes made in `ROADMAP.json`.
     *   **Context Files Used:** Explicitly list the Markdown files that you (the Driver LLM) used as context to perform this task.
 This should typically include, but is not limited to, `ROADMAP.md` and `CONTRIBUTING.md`.
 List each file on a new line using Markdown list syntax (e.g., `* ROADMAP.md`).
     *   **End your response with the following choices:**